-Set in the corner of an attractively paved area beside the old arches of the disused Kilkenny/Portlaoise railway line (effectively back lit at night), a smart pea green canopy over matching green woodwork and half frosted full-length glass windows will lead you to this outstanding restaurant - which, for a decade, has been run by Garrett Byrne, former head chef at Dublin’s celebrated Chapter One, who returned home to Kilkenny in 2008 to open his own restaurant with his partner and restaurant manager, Brid Hannon.
+Set in the corner of an attractively paved area beside the old arches of the disused Kilkenny/Portlaoise railway line (effectively back lit at night), a smart pea green canopy over matching green woodwork and half frosted full-length glass windows will lead you to this outstanding restaurant - which, for nearly two decades, has been run by Garrett Byrne, former head chef at Dublin’s celebrated Chapter One, who returned home to Kilkenny in 2008 to open his own restaurant with his partner and restaurant manager, Brid Hannon.

 Although it is on the ground floor of a modern building, Garrett and Brid chose a pastoral style - in tune with a passionately held food philosophy that will ensure the involvement of local food producers in the cooking - for their well-named, French-inspired restaurant.